Sneak peek: Mom shaming is unfortunately not uncommon in today’s world. A mindset shift we can all take to stop mom shaming and help support all moms.

 - the mom of your toddler’s future best friend

-- your neighbor that you haven’t met yet
+- the neighbor that you haven’t met yet

 - your child’s teacher

-Put in this perspective, we can see how mom shaming undermines the confidence and decision-making of women all around us.
+Put in this perspective, we can see how mom shaming undermines the confidence and decision-making of moms all around us.
 If we want the world to be a safer, happier, more meaningful place for all our kids, then all moms deserve the opportunity to face parenting decisions with thoughtfulness and confidence, not shame or anxiety.
+To stop mom shaming means to enhance and build the confidence of all moms; those we know and those we don’t.

-So the next time you see a mom struggling through a tantrum at Target, let’s all try to offer a word of support (or at least a smile) instead of a judgmental stare.
+So the next time you see a mom struggling through her child’s tantrum at Target, let’s try to offer a word of support (or at least a smile) instead of a judgmental stare.
 Who knows…it might just give her the strength to react in a calm way instead of losing her patience.

 We are all in this motherhood thing together.